 I follow up that question up by asking Mitchell if he thought Vince Carter was the modern day Warren Moon.

-Mitchell is not a fan of football, so we will give him a pass on not knowing who Hall of Famer Warren Moon is, but he did reference former Major League Baseball legend Julio Franco, who play in the majors until he was 48 years old.
+Mitchell is not a fan of football, so we will give him a pass on not knowing who Pro Football Hall of Famer Warren Moon is, but he did reference former Major League Baseball legend Julio Franco, who played in the majors until he was 48 years old.
 Franco is 60 years old now and still wants to continue playing the game he loves.